+The Banquets are an alternative rock/pop trio based in Leeds.
+They are pretty new to the music scene, but made quite a big impression in 2019-2020, appearing on the Introducing stage at the Great British Folk Festival, supporting The South (formerly The Beautiful South) on their UK tour, and supporting legendary icon Toyah Wilcox.
 The Banquets’ sound is a simple mix of rock, blues, and pop music, and they try to maintain the great tradition of British rock.
 The musical influences of the band stretch far and wide, and go right back to the early 20th century blues scene.
 Their sound is hugely impacted by the music that has flowed out of America over the last century, and like most British music, it reflects back that sound and rubs in some northern British magic.
-Although on the surface they might appear to be an acoustic outfit, they aim to make as big a sound as possible.
-Their sound often leans towards the ecstatic, and they pursue it at every opportunity.
-At the heart of the band’s music is the desire to make people happy.
-At the end of the day, they want to have a good time
+Although on the surface they might appear to be an acoustic outfit, they aim to make as big a sound as possible, and their sound often leans towards the ecstatic.

 "The Banquets are absolutely divine."
 (Entheos Media Group)